giraffe-fsharp/Giraffe/README.md

 let submitCar =
     fun ctx ->
         async {
-            // Binds a JSO, XML or form urlencoded payload to a Car object let! car = bindModel<Car> ctx
+            // Binds a JSON, XML or form urlencoded payload to a Car object let! car = bindModel<Car> ctx

             // Serializes the Car object back into JSON